google85/docker-php-simple/README.md

 ## Simple PHP Docker environment

 - contains:
-    - PHP 8.1  [can be specified in docker-compose.yml]
+    - PHP 8.1  [can be specified in .env]
+    - PHP pdo_mysql extension
     - composer
     - local development server

+- customize `.env` file as you like
-- usage:
+- start:
     ```bash
     make start
     ```